cds-snc/notification-documentation/src/en/callbacks.md

 # Callbacks

-Callbacks can automate the production of a delivery receipt or persist the notification to your database.
+Callbacks can automate the production of a delivery receipt or persist the status of a notification to your database.

 A callback lets you receive messages about the state of notifications from GC Notify to a URL you choose.
 Callbacks are when GC Notify sends `POST` requests to your system.
 You can get callbacks when a text message or email you’ve sent is delivered or fails.